kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

     * PVC update from  `pvc.spec.storageClassName=nil` to
       `pvc.spec.storageClassName=<storage class name>` is now forbidden, and it must be allowed for this KEP to work.
+      * Validation will still reject changing `pvc.spec.storageClassName` from any other value than `nil`.

 ### Test Plan